Tutorial and Recipe SheleeArt Style: Dutch Pour Painting

 As mentioned above, this is a possible recipe for this technique.
 There are several other recipe variants that can be used to achieve similar results.
 I continue to test in order to do without wood varnish if possible.
 Now I wish you a lot of fun with this technique and look forward to reading about your experiences in our Facebook Group and of course to your finished artworks 🙂

 Edith Lüssi lives with her husband and daughter in Eastern Switzerland.
-Since her youth she has been engaged in painting.
-A few years after completing her training as a chemical laboratory assistant, she learned how to make porcelain dolls, from casting the greenware to the finished doll, during a year and a half.
-Together with her husband, who dedicated himself to mould making, she ran a manufactory for porcelain dolls and ceramics in Johannesburg / South Africa for over ten years.
+Since her youth, she has been engaged in painting.
+A few years after completing her training as a chemical laboratory assistant, she learned how to make porcelain dolls.
+Together with her husband, who dedicated himself to mold making, she ran a manufactory for porcelain dolls and ceramics in Johannesburg / South Africa for over ten years.
 After her return to Switzerland, Edith began to paint again in acrylic in her spare time.
-To reconcile family, job and hobby, she took part in a two-year correspondence course for drawing and painting at the HAF.
+To reconcile family, job, and hobby, she took part in a two-year correspondence course for drawing and painting at Hamburg Academy for Distance Learning.
 Further online courses in different painting styles followed.
-By chance she discovered a video about Acrylic Pouring on YouTube and was immediately enthusiastic about this fascinating technique.
-Today she works part-time as a biology assistant at a school and dedicates her free days to painting, where Fluid Art is her great passion.
+Today she focuses mainly on her great passion for fluid art and also gives workshops.